lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ## Sumário

-* AlexNet has a similar structure to that of LeNet, but uses more convolutional layers and a larger parameter space to fit the large-scale ImageNet dataset.
-* Today AlexNet has been surpassed by much more effective architectures but it is a key step from shallow to deep networks that are used nowadays.
-* Although it seems that there are only a few more lines in AlexNet's implementation than in LeNet, it took the academic community many years to embrace this conceptual change and take advantage of its excellent experimental results.
-This was also due to the lack of efficient computational tools.
-* Dropout, ReLU, and preprocessing were the other key steps in achieving excellent performance in computer vision tasks.
 * AlexNet tem uma estrutura semelhante à do LeNet, mas usa mais camadas convolucionais e um espaço de parâmetro maior para caber no conjunto de dados ImageNet em grande escala.
 * Hoje o AlexNet foi superado por arquiteturas muito mais eficazes, mas é um passo importante das redes superficiais para as profundas que são usadas hoje em dia.
 * Embora pareça que existam apenas mais algumas linhas na implementação do AlexNet do que no LeNet, a comunidade acadêmica levou muitos anos para abraçar essa mudança conceitual e tirar proveito de seus excelentes resultados experimentais.
 Isso também se deveu à falta de ferramentas computacionais eficientes.